-Even with a high ROE, investors should compare companies with their peers before the trading decision.
+Even with a high ROE, investors should compare companies with their peers before making a trading decision.

 While looking at ROE, also looked at ROE MRQ and ROE TTM for better understanding.

-While looking at Higher ROE we must consider the factors behind it.
-Higher ROE value can be a warning sign in some scenarios like a rise in debts or when a company buyback its shares.
+While looking at higher ROE, we must consider the factors behind it.
+A higher ROE value can be a warning sign in some scenarios, like a rise in debts or when a company buys back its shares.

 ROE is an independent metric but it would be better to look at another financial metric with ROE like,Return on Capital Employed (ROCE) , Net Margin, Asset to Shareholders Equity, etc., for better analysis.